-Web development is the process of creating web applications, which involves designing the website's appearance, implementing its functionalities, deploying the application to the internet, and optimizing and scaling it to ensure optimal performance and reliability.
+Web development is the process of creating web applications, which involves designing the website's appearance, implementing the functionalities, deploying to the server, and optimizing and scaling the app to ensure optimal performance and reliability.

-Together, we are going to cover everything you need to know to become a web developer, including HTML, CSS, JavaScript, databases, as well as frameworks such as Express.js and React.js, and so on.
+This course walks you through the fundamentals of building web applications.
+Together, we are going to cover everything you need to know to become a web developer, including HTML, CSS, JavaScript, as well as frameworks such as Express.js, React.js, and Next.js.

 Is web development dying with AI?